Learning a language

 Learning ‘from scratch’

-Many of our undergraduate students are studying an East Asian language for the first time, and we structure our courses with this in mind.
+Many of our students are studying an East Asian language for the first time, and we structure our courses with this in mind.
 You do not have to have studied a foreign language before in order to apply for our programmes.
 We also welcome students who may have had some experience of learning Chinese, Japanese or Korean prior to coming to us, as we can tailor our courses to meet different learning needs.

 We believe in the importance of language teaching in relatively small groups, which means you will have plenty of chances to practice with your classmates and gain feedback from your tutors.
 It also makes for a relaxed and friendly atmosphere.